-- Submit admission applications before deadline, noting which ones are early decision programs.
-Each program is different, and so it is important to carefully read what you are supposed to submit for your application materials.
-Note that some professional/graduate schools follow a different (possibly earlier) timeline. - Take the required graduate exam if you have not already done so. - Continue to have Writing Center, faculty members, and Career Services review your materials.
+- □ Submit applications for admission to schools that have early decision programs.
+Each program is different, but your application materials may include a personal statement; letters of recommendation; transcripts; standardized tests; an application for admission, financial aid, and/or fellowships; your income tax return; and other materials. - □ Take the required graduate exam if you have not already done so. - □ Continue to have Writing Center, faculty members, Career Services, and others review your personal statement.